Doug LaMalfa: 2010 election

-In 2010, LaMalfa ran for the California State Senate in the 4th District.
+In 2010, LaMalfa ran for the California State Senate in the 4th district.
 In the Republican primary, he defeated State Assemblyman Rick Keene 58%–42%.
 In the general election, he defeated Lathe Gill 68%–32%.

-Tenure
+Positions

 In November 2011, LaMalfa opposed a proposed bullet train, saying, "In light of the High Speed Rail plan that was submitted and that the numbers still do not work, California in this dire fiscal crisis that we're in, we're going to introduce legislation to repeal the HSR Authority and the funding for that the state was going to put forward".

 LaMalfa opposed a bill that would require history teachers in all California public schools to teach history of homosexuality and gay civil rights.
 He said that Governor Jerry Brown was "out of touch with what I think are still mainstream American values.
 That's not the kind of stuff I want my kids learning about in public school.
 They've really crossed a line into a new frontier."

-LaMalfa strongly opposed the National Popular Vote Interstate Compact, which would bypass the Electoral College, saying, "I think this is dangerous.
+LaMalfa strongly opposed the National Popular Vote Interstate Compact, which would bypass the United States Electoral College, saying, "I think this is dangerous.
 It flies in the face of 220 years of election law.
 We have an electoral college; it was put there for a reason."